 Apply for this 4-year funded PhD studentship to develop new air quality monitoring technologies for aerosols using experiments and simulations.

 Fine particulate matter is associated with health risks, and recent research has also demonstrated its negative effects in other areas, such as the degradation of cultural heritage.
 However, the existing technologies to monitor aerosols are expensive and therefore not used widely to assess risks and in routine monitoring.
-This PhD project will develop the fundamental research needed to produce a passive dosimeter for particulate matter concentration, able to offer measurements of airborne concentrations of PM with an extremely low cost and no power consumption.

 Applicants should meet the UCL Institute of Sustainable Heritage PhD programme requirements